 “One thing is clear – much of the spay/neuter information that is available to the public is unbalanced and contains claims that are exaggerated or unsupported by evidence.
 Rather than helping to educate pet owners, much of it has contributed to common misunderstandings about the health risks and benefits associated of spay/neuter in dogs.”

 Another oft-repeated aspect of spay/neuter that we must challenge is the assertion that spay/neuter lengthens the lives of our dogs.
 On our Lifespan page, we discredit a recent study supporting spay/neuter as a procedure which will enhance the lifespan of the family dog.
 Further, we are able to introduce studies which demonstrate the hormonal imbalance brought on by spay/neuter negatively affects the dog’s ability to respond to stress.
 This inability to respond to stress creates changes in the dog consistent with accelerated aging and consequently shortens the lifespan of spayed/neutered canines.

 With respect to spay (ovariohysterectomy) of female dogs, both the uterus and ovaries are removed to achieve sterilization, with no consideration for hormone replacement.
 The spay surgery itself is a complex, highly invasive procedure which can lead to serious complications such as stump pyometra, ovarian remnant syndrome, and uterine stump granuloma (see our “Complications of Spay” section for more detail).
 Add to this the lifelong effects of hormonal disruption, and it becomes clear spay is not a decision to be taken lightly or a procedure that should be “standard operating procedure”.
-We will utilize current studies/data throughout this website to illustrate spay’s negative medical ramifications for healthy female dogs.
+We will utilize current studies/data throughout this website to illustrate spay’s negative medical and behavioral ramifications for healthy female dogs.
 In healthy human females, if sterilization is desired, we perform tubal ligation.
 This is much less invasive without the potential complications of spay.
 Because tubal ligation leaves the ovaries and uterus intact, hormone balance is preserved.
 Hysterectomy or ovariohysterectomy would only be performed on humans when there is a medical necessity to remove the uterus/ovaries due to disease.
 In that circumstance, hormone replacement therapy is typically a part of the post-surgical protocol.